lqc/thinkcspy/source/classes_and_objects_II.rst

       test(r.contains(Point(3, 4.99999)), True)
       test(r.contains(Point(-3, -3)), False)

 #.
-In games, we often put a rectangular "bounding box" around our sprites in
+In games, we often put a rectangular "bounding box" around our sprites.
-   the game.
+   (A sprite is an object that can move about in the game, as we will see shortly.)
 We can then do *collision detection* between, say, bombs and spaceships, by comparing whether their rectangles overlap anywhere.

    Write a function to determine whether two rectangles collide. *Hint: this might be quite a tough exercise!
 Think carefully about all the